 Our centre of Ocean excellence is based at the National Marine Aquarium in Plymouth.
 There has been an aquarium in Plymouth since 1888, originally housed at the Marine Biological Association, but in 1998, a new, much larger aquarium was built in the city’s waterfront Barbican district, opening its doors as the National Marine Aquarium in 1998.

-Building on our twenty-year history of running the National Marine Aquarium (the UK’s largest not for profit Aquarium) — the Ocean Conservation Trust is a natural progression to continue to take our work global.
+Building on our twenty-one-year history of running the National Marine Aquarium (the UK’s largest not for profit Aquarium) — the Ocean Conservation Trust is a natural progression to continue to take our work global.

 Over the past 21 years, we have connected more than 2,900,000 people with the Ocean through face-to-face interactions at our centre of Ocean excellence in Plymouth, and a further 5 million people via our online platforms.
 We have also educated over 350,000 children school pupils about our Ocean, and have continued to support worldwide conservation projects, spanning 13 countries to date.